 “These types of simulations involve a model for the physics, which then gets turned into equations, which are in turn solved on a supercomputer,” said Jacob Heerikhuisen, a coauthor on both papers at the University of Alabama in Huntsville.

 Using computer models, the team simulated an entire heliosphere, jolted it with a solar wind pressure increase, and let it run the numbers.
 The simulation completed a story only hinted at by the data.

 According to the simulation, once the solar wind hits the termination shock it creates a pressure wave.
-That pressure wave continues on to the edge of the heliosphere and partially rebounds backwards, forcing particles to collide within the (now much denser) heliosheath environment that it just passed through.
+That pressure wave continues on to the edge of the heliosphere and partially rebounds backward, forcing particles to collide within the (now much denser) heliosheath environment that it just passed through.
 That’s where the energetic neutral atoms that IBEX observed were born.